Grendon, Atherstone: Governance

 When New Grendon was built in the 1950s it was part of the Atherstone Rural District.
 In 1974 under the Local Government Act 1972 the Atherstone Rural District became part of the newly formed district of North Warwickshire.
 Inside North Warwickshire, Grendon is part of the Baddesley Ensor and Grendon Wards and is represented by Andy Wright and Bernadette Davies who are both Conservatives.
 As the ward is an old mining community it was considered a Labour safe seat until 2012, when the Conservatives gained power throughout North Warwickshire.
 Grendon is covered by the Baddesley Ensor Ward in Warwickshire and is also represented by Andy Wright (CON) and Bernadette Davies (CON).
 It is part of the North Warwickshire parliamentary constituency and was part of the West Midlands European Parliament constituency which was represented by 6 MEPs.

 Media

 The local newspapers covering the area are the Tamworth Herald, which has a separate edition for North Warwickshire and the Atherstone Recorder.
-The local BBC radio station covering the area is BBC Coventry & Warwickshire.
-Local commercial stations in the area include Free Coventry & Warwickshire and Capital Mid-Counties.
+The local BBC radio station covering the area is BBC CWR.
+Local commercial stations in the area include Hits Radio Coventry & Warwickshire and Capital Mid-Counties.
 The village is covered by the Central ITV and BBC West Midlands TV regions.